mraad/FileGDB/README.md

 ## Usage

-The best demonstration of the usage of this implementation is with PySpark and in conjunction with the [ArcGIS API for Python](https://developers.arcgis.com/python/).
+The best demonstration of the usage of this implementation is with [PySpark DataFrames](https://docs.databricks.com/spark/latest/dataframes-datasets/introduction-to-dataframes-python.html) and in conjunction with the [ArcGIS API for Python](https://developers.arcgis.com/python/).

 Create a [conda](https://conda.io/docs/) environment: